Vaibhavraj-nath-chauhan/Vaibhavraj-nath-chauhan/README.md

 ## I'm a Coder, Student and Developer!!

-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning python
-- ⚡ Fun fact: Octopuses have three hearts.
+- ⚡ Alexa is always listening to your conversations.
-- 🥅 2021 Goals: Contribute to git-hub more and more
+- 🥅 2022 Goals: Contribute to git-hub more and more

 ### Connect with me: